Neophyliam/learning-fortran/learn-fortran.md

 end program array_ptr
 ```
 This can only be used with subscript triplets.
 Compilation error will
-occure when using with vector subscripts.
+occur when using with vector subscripts.

 A case of memory leak:
 ```fortran